psf/requests/docs/community/faq.rst

 Python 2 Support?
 -----------------

 Yes!
-We do not have immediate plans to `sunset
-<https://www.python.org/doc/sunset-python-2/>`_ our support for Python
-2.7.
 We understand that we have a large user base with varying needs.
+Through **at least** Requests 2.27.x, we will be providing continued support for Python 2.7.
+However, this support is likely to end some time in 2022.

-That said, it is *highly* recommended users migrate to Python 3.6+ since Python 2.7 is no longer receiving bug fixes or security updates as of January 1, 2020.
+It is *highly* recommended users migrate to Python 3.7+ now since Python 2.7 is no longer receiving bug fixes or security updates as of January 1, 2020.

 What are "hostname doesn't match" errors?